Most businesses fail not because their owners aren’t good at what they do.

 Now, I’m not saying pro bono work is a bad thing.

-Non-profits or causes you champion make great pro bono or low-rate work that’s tax deductible.
+Non-profits or causes you champion make great pro bono or low-rate work.
 Right now I’m working on a logo for a month-long animal welfare campaign for my local humane society, and I couldn’t be happier that they asked for my services (I also volunteer there on a personal basis).

 I hope to get some positive community exposure and it makes me, an animal-lover, feel good.